Table of Contents

 Don't be surprised if you're advised to do so.
 Yes, I'm sure you know which account to use and how to log in; however, macOS updates occasionally merely wipe your previous user account profile while keeping the home folder, which is why your data are gone and missing.
 In this instance, you need to re-add your previous profile and log in again.

-Select “Log out xxx” from the Apple menu.
+Select Log out xxx from the Apple menu.

 Then, log in with your previously used account to see if the files can be retrieved; it is recommended that you try this on all registered accounts on your Mac.

-If you cannot log in with your old account, click the Apple icon > System Preferences > Users & Groups, and then click on the padlock with your password to add the old version as before.
+If you cannot log in with your old account, click the Apple icon > System Settings > Users & Groups, and then click on the padlock with your password to add the old version as before.
 Then log in to look for the missing files.

-Method 5: Recover deleted/lost files on macOS Ventura using data recovery tool
+Method 5: Recover Deleted/Lost Files on macOS Ventura Using Data Recovery Tool

 If the methods above can't help you recover deleted/lost files on macOS Ventura, just try data recovery application.
 Do Your Data Recovery for Mac is a powerful, safe and easy-to-use data recovery application.
 It can help you completely recover deleted or lost files in macOS Ventura.